Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Conclusion

 \section{Conclusion}

-We have constructed linear and nonlinear entanglement witnesses with wider detection region for four qubits systems in mutually unbiased bases.
-These witnesses may detect the entangled positive partial transpose density matrices.
-We have extended them to a canonical ensemble consisting of infinite number of four qubits in thermal equilibrium and have detected the entanglement at any temperature for a special case.
-Results shows that these witnesses also can detect the entanglement in an ensemble consisting four qubits systems for some Hamiltonians while another method, state preparation fidelity, fails to detect.
+We have constructed linear and nonlinear entanglement witnesses with a wider detection region for four qubits systems in mutually unbiased bases for a given diagonal Hamiltonian in those bases.
+These witnesses can detect the entangled positive partial transpose density matrices.
+We established the envelope of a family of linear witnesses as a nonlinear witness.
+We applied them to detect the thermal entanglement in a canonical ensemble with an infinite number of four qubits in thermal equilibrium at temperature, $ T $, and we demonstrated that these witnesses can detect the thermal entanglement for some Hamiltonians even at any temperature.
+Our results highlight the potential of this method and may be applied to the entanglement investigation of systems for multi-qubits such as the Heisenberg model.

-Our results highlight the potential of this method and may be of considerable practical value.
-Building on this success one can begin other trial systems for entanglement investigation.
-Accurately observing entanglement is a demanding task from the experimental point of view and further studies will probe fundamental aspects of usefulness of nonlinear \emph{EW}s.
-In this area of study much practical research such as detecting entanglement in teleportation, quantum cryptography, and quantum algorithms remains to be done.
-In conclusion, this paper has explored the nonlinear \emph{EW}s family for detecting the \emph{PPT} states of a given four qubit density matrix.
-Our study focus on the aspects of wider range detection of entanglement with nonlinear \emph{EW}s and building them with linear \emph{EW}s.